-In the end, security problems aren’t fixed.
-But if you use a visual risk assessment — an assessment based on a map or a floorplan — your assessment becomes more useful to leadership.
+But there’s a better way.
+By using a visual risk assessment — an assessment based on a map or a floorplan — your report becomes more meaningful and useful to leadership.

-Circadian Risk first launched our visual assessment tool two years ago, in 2018.
+In 2018, we launched Circadian Risk’s visual assessment tool.
 It was a groundbreaking development; at the time, most risk assessments were still being done with checklists and written notes.
 Circadian Risk was the first physical risk assessment software that included floor plan visualizations.
-They were a game-changer, allowing physical security experts to do quicker inspections, increase sales and deliver greater value to clients.
+This was a game-changer, allowing physical security experts to do quicker inspections, increase sales and deliver greater value to clients.

-Now, two years later, we’re adding features that help consultants and enterprises alike improve their visual risk assessments so they can see where their countermeasures are, understand how many they have, and keep track of their most valuable assets.
+Now, five years later, we’ve added features that help consultants and enterprises improve their visual risk assessments so they can see where their countermeasures are, understand how many they have, and keep track of their most valuable assets.

 Do you know how many cameras you have?
 How many fire extinguishers?
 How many bollards?
 Do you know the condition or lifecyle of each item?
 Our visual assessments allow clients to keep track of their countermeasures through our software.
 Decision makers can see where every camera is on the map, and know whether or not that camera is in good working order.
 Our newest release improves this function by allowing you to add information about countermeasures — how much the camera is worth and when it was purchased, for example — so organizations will better understand what they have, and know when it’s time to replace equipment.